‘THE PIRATE PLANET’

 One thing I must mention about ‘The Pirate Planet’ novelization is the atmosphere of humour and wit by Douglas Adams in the story.
-I could pick this up in the chapter titles as well some of the humorous dialogue, especially between Romana and the Pirate Captain when they meet on the Bridge.
+I could pick this up in the chapter titles as well as some of the humorous dialogue, especially between Romana and the Pirate Captain when they meet on the Bridge.

 I’m pleased that James Goss went to great lengths in adapting plenty of original materials for ‘The Pirate Planet’ from the first draft scripts to the final TV scripts.
 He maintains the witty atmosphere of the story as well as embellishing new scenes and elements to make the story exciting and enjoyable.

 ‘Doctor Who – The Pirate Planet’ has been a great novelization/audiobook for me to read/listen to.
 I enjoyed every chapter of the book and every minute of the audiobook.
 I’m pleased with how James Goss novelized the story with Douglas Adams’ wit and Jon Culshaw’s reading of the story was great!